Preview

 Second half

 Kenny Miller was forced to make a double change at the restart as Revivo who suffered a back injury was replaced by Sagiv Jehezkel at left back.
 Shahar who carried a booking was replaced by Kristijan Belic in midfield.
-Four minutes into the second half Hapoel came close as Loizou was left unmarked at the far post but Melika pulled a stunning save to keep out the header of the diminutive Cypriot.
+Four minutes into the second half Hapoel came close as Loizou was left unmarked at the far post, but Melika pulled a fingertip save to keep out the header of the diminutive Cypriot.

-Hapoel looked dangerous as Turiel blasted a left foot drive which cleared the crossbar on 54.
-Loizou also tried his luck from outside the box two minutes later by Melika collected.
-Miller made another double change on 59 as Emir Sahiti bowed out and was replaced by Kervin Andrade while Saied Abu Farchi came on for Elad Madmon.
-Hapoel were back on level terms in the 87th minute as substitute Roy Korine received the ball outside the box and released a left foot shot that beat Melika to make it 1-1.
-Miller made his fifth and final change as Raz Shlomo bowed and was replaced by Heitor dos Santos in the 90th minute before the fourth official raised his sign for 5 minutes of additional time.
-Mor Buskila rifled a shot from inside the box but Melika managed to punch out for a corner that was cleared.
+Hapoel were back on level terms in the 87th minute as substitute Roy Korine received the ball outside the box before curling a left foot shot beyond Melika’s reach to make it 1-1.
+Miller made his fifth and final change as Heitor dos Santos came on for Raz Shlomo in the 90th minute before the fourth official raised his sign for 5 minutes of additional time.
+Mor Buskila rifled a shot from inside the box, but Melika managed to punch out for a corner that was cleared.
+The full-time whistle ended the contest and as the points were shared tension was high with both sets of players exchanging some greetings on the way to the dressing rooms.